Awesome ways to help your little ones love food

 - Make the plate look interesting for your little one.

 This way they will build interest in trying a variety of food items and will get nutrients that are important for growth, development, and learning.

-Prioritise a calm table for your little ones: Bring on your family for the mealtime as family meals are about being together and connecting, not counting the number of bites child takes.
+Prioritize a calm table for your little ones: Bring on your family for the mealtime as family meals are about being together and connecting, not counting the number of bites the child takes.